Dr Nicola Reynolds

 About Dr Nicola Reynolds

-Nicola has worked in CAMHS and Specialist Children’s Services for over 10 years and is the clinical lead for an integrated neurodevelopmental service that provides assessment, diagnosis and ongoing support to children and young people presenting with ASD and ADHD.
+Nicola has worked in CAMHS and Specialist Children’s Services for over 10 years and is the clinical lead for an integrated neurodevelopmental service that provides assessment, diagnosis and ongoing support to children and young people presenting with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).

 Problem: This project addresses the challenge of delivering high quality and effective care to approximately 600-3000 children and young people with ADHD in the London Borough of Greenwich.
 There has been a 30% increase in referrals in the last year and the traditional model of face-to-face service delivery has presented challenges in meeting the National Institute for Health and Care Excellence’s clinical and quality standards.